saawd-wold/Unit11-SelectionChallenges/README.md

     - `That is a long name.` if the name is at least 8 letters long.

 ### `switch`-Statements
-These tasks require you to *read* code in Java and fill in gaps, but you do not need to write any extensive code.
+These tasks require you to *read* code in Java and replace Strings with other Strings, but you do not need to write any extensive code.
 This is because Python does not have `switch` statements yet you need to be aware of them for the exam!

 1) Look at the file `src/Switch1.java`.
 It contains a switch statement the behaviour of which depends on two variables, `x` and `y`.
 In the file `src/switch1.py`, complete the first five print statements to describe which letters are printed depending on the values of `x` and `y` an complete the last three print statements with Booleans to answer whether the given statements are true or false, respectively.
 2) Look at the file `src/Switch2.java`.
 It contains a switch statement which is used to answer the question "How many days does a given month of the year have?".
 Fill in the cases so that the program would work in 2022!